C0DK/blog_posts/cljda8unm000r0alg4d8s0joc.md

 These aren't inherently issues with OpenAPI, but more issues with difficult-to-maintain projects and ASP.nET.

 These issues could be fixed by a (pedantic) developer (like me) that contributes time and energy to a great open-source project.
 I have fixed the `IActionResult` in prior projects - it requires some boilerplate but does work.
 Similarly, I could update the giraffe generator, or write one for f# ASP.NET (I consider doing so), but finding the time is difficult.

+Finally, I would add that working schema-first does have a bunch of benefits even without code generation.
+You have a formal agreement, similar to [data contracts](https://www.montecarlodata.com/blog-data-contracts-explained/), which is all the [hype](https://www.linkedin.com/pulse/unlocking-potential-data-contracts-bridging-gap-between-mohit-joshi%3FtrackingId=%252BwMlad%252FqTJOYKFqXMrHy4Q%253D%253D/?trackingId=%2BwMlad%2FqTJOYKFqXMrHy4Q%3D%3D) in the data world.

 # Conclusion